safe-global/safe-pm/.github/ISSUE_TEMPLATE/problem-brief.md

-## Feature Brief
+# Problem Brief
-*Background*

-//Help the audience understand the context behind why we are doing this project.

 ## Problem Statements

 ## Goals
+// What does success look like and how do we measure it?

 ## Non Goals
+// Controlling the scope of this

 ## Hypothesis: